fluxninja/aperture/docs/content/reference/policies/spec.md

 :::caution

 Validate the OTel configuration before applying it to the production cluster.
-Incorrect configuration will get rejected at the agents and may cause shutdown of the agent(s).
+Incorrect configuration will get rejected at the agents and might cause shutdown of the agent(s).

 :::